Portugal

 17. Miradouro do Farol da Ponta do Pargo

 Located at Madeira’s westernmost point, this viewpoint near the Ponta do Pargo lighthouse offers breathtaking sunset views over the Atlantic.
 It’s one of the most peaceful spots on the island.
+At an elevation of 290 meters, the site is dominated by the historic Ponta do Pargo Lighthouse, a 14-meter-tall structure that has been guiding ships since its inauguration in 1922.
+The lighthouse’s light sits at a focal height of 312 meters above sea level, making it one of the highest in Portugal.

-18. Miradouro da Ribeira da Laje
+18. Miradouro da Eira do Serrado

 19. Miradouro da Garganta Funda